Yuan Shikai coinage: Production history

 Chinese banks grew uncomfortable with the coinage by 1917, as dollars lying slightly outside the legally prescribed weight and fineness were entering circulation.
 This problem was limited to only one or two mints, but due to identical dies between the different mints, the problematic coinage could not be traced to a particular origin.
 Complaints were filed with the Ministry of Finance in October 1917, but little was done to resolve the issue, as the Warlord Era and the steady loss of authority of the Beiyang Government led to less oversight over coinage.

 In 1920, the Hangzhou Mint began producing the coin on behalf of the Bank of China and the Bank of Communications.
-In 1924, the Anqing mint began producing the coin as well in small quantities.
-Anqing's production began to dramatically increase in 1924, producing millions of significantly debased Year 8 coins struck at between .74 and .83 fineness.
-This mint was closed in 1926.
-A mint at Fuzhou, previously producing regional twenty-cent pieces, produced large amounts of Yuan Shikai dollars in 1924 or 1925.
-Little is known about the Fuzhou coins beyond that they were struck in substandard silver.
+In 1924, the Anqing mint in Anhui began issuing the coin (dated to Year 8) in small quantities.
+Anqing's production began to dramatically increase, making millions of significantly debased Year 8 coins struck at between .74 and .83 fineness.
+From December 1924 to July 1925, the mint reported making 1,217,000 Yuan Shikai dollars.
+After this, the mint stopped reporting its mintage figures to the national ministry.
+Due to the lack of reporting, the mint was closed in 1926.

-The Mukden Mint produced the coin at a .73 fineness for a single day in June 1926, having previously halted production of the coin since its minor production run a decade prior.
-Reports attest that the mint produced the coin in 1927 and 1928, much of which was shipped out of Manchuria for use in Beijing.
+The Mukden Mint struck the coin at a .73 fineness for a single day in June 1926, having previously halted the minting of the coin since its minor production run a decade prior.
+Reports attest that the mint struck the coin in 1927 and 1928, much of which was shipped out of Manchuria for use in Beijing.
 Production at Mukden likely returned at this time due to Fengtian clique warlord Zhang Zuolin's occupation of Beijing from 1926 to 1928.
-In February 1929, following the Northern Expedition and the Nationalist government's defeat of Zhang, the mint was ordered to switch production to the Nationalist government's restrikes of the 1912 Sun Yat-sen Memento dollar.
+In February 1929, following the Northern Expedition and the Nationalist government's defeat of Zhang, the mint was ordered to switch production to the Nationalist government's restrikes of the 1912 Sun Yat-sen memento dollar.